Jerefortune/BSE2210_Design_Group45/BSE2210_Design_GroupXX/Docs/Report.md

     overlapping time zones and cultural similarities.
 This offers a balance of cost savings and manageable collaboration.

-> **Recommendation for USEP:**\
+recommendation for USEP:**\
-> We recommend a **Hybrid Sourcing Model with a Nearshore Bias**.
-Given
-> the strategic importance, complex integrations, and need for close
-> collaboration on core architecture and security, the **core design and
-> architecture work should be kept onshore or nearshore**.
-This ensures
-> clear communication of the vision and tight alignment with university
-> values (e.g., ethics, inclusivity).
+ We recommend a **Hybrid Sourcing Model with a Nearshore Bias**.
+Given the strategic importance, complex integrations, and need for close collaboration on core architecture and security, the **core design and architecture work should be kept onshore or nearshore**.
+This ensures clear communication of the vision and tight alignment with university values (e.g., ethics, inclusivity).

->
-> However, **specific, well-defined development tasks** (e.g.,
-> implementing UI components, writing unit tests for isolated services)
-> could be assigned to an offshore partner to capitalize on cost
-> savings, provided they operate under strict guidelines and a robust
-> integration process managed by the onshore team.
+ However, **specific, well-defined development tasks** (e.g., implementing UI components, writing unit tests for isolated services) could be assigned to an offshore partner to capitalize on cost savings, provided they operate under strict guidelines and a robust integration process managed by the onshore team.

->
-> This balanced approach mitigates the risks of pure offshoring while
-> still achieving significant cost optimization, making it the most
-> prudent choice for the USEP project.
+ This balanced approach mitigates the risks of pure offshoring while still achieving significant cost optimization, making it the most prudent choice for the USEP project.

->
-> **5. Cultural Intelligence in Design**
+ **5. Cultural Intelligence in Design**

->
-> A platform for a diverse, international student body must be built on
-> a foundation of inclusivity.
-This requires concrete, implementable
+ A platform for a diverse, international student body must be built on a foundation of inclusivity.
+This requires concrete, implementable requirements.
-> requirements.

 1.  **Comprehensive Accessibility Compliance (WCAG 2.1
     AA):** Accessibility must be a core design principle, not a feature.